eduardo3g/adonisjs-project/README.md

 ```bash
 npm install
 ```
-Onde you have all the dependencies installed, run the migrations to startup your PostgreSQL database.
+Once you have all the dependencies installed, run the migrations to startup your PostgreSQL database.
 ```js
 adonis migration:run
 ```